MobilePayDev/MobilePay-Invoice/docs/index.md

 ## <a name="callbacks" /> Callbacks
 In order to receive callbacks about [status](#invoice_status) changes for an invoice a callback URL must be specified first.
-But before setting your callback URL you must choose authentication method which we will use when calling your callback URL.
+But before setting your callback URL you must choose prefered authentication method which we will use for authenticating our requests when calling your callback URL.
 Currently we support _Basic_ and _ApiKey_ authentication methods:

 1) `PUT /api/v1/merchants/{merchantId}/auth/basic`
 ```json